cutecat-pixel/Strip-R-CNN/README.md

 Offical implementation of "Strip R-CNN: Large Strip Convolution for Remote Sensing Object Detection"

-we also add our config in https://github.com/zcablii/LSKNet
+we also add our config in https://github.com/zcablii/LSKNet and https://github.com/YXB-NKU/Strip-R-CNN.

+# If you encounter any issues while using our code, please check the relevant repositories for related issues first.
+If none exist, feel free to ask me!